Rustam-Z/machine-learning/README.md

 ### Types of ML Systems
 - Whether or not they are trained with human supervision `supervised, unsupervised, semisupervised, and Reinforcement Learning`
-- Whether or not they can learn incrementally on the fly `online vs batch learning`
+- Whether or not they can learn incrementally on the fly `online vs batch learning`.
+    - **Batch learning** - or *offline learning*, when you have new type of data, you need to retrain over whole dataset every time. **Online learning** - you train the system incrementally on a new data or mini-batch of data.
+You must set *learning rate* parameter, if you set hugh rate, then your system rapidly adapt to new data, but it will tend to forget the old data.
+A big challenge if bad data is fed to the system, the system’s performance will gradually decline. `TIP!` Monitor your latest input data using an anomaly detection algorithm.
-- Whether they work by simply comparing new data points to known data points, or instead detect patterns in the training data and build a predictive model, much like scientists do `instance-based vs model-based learning`
+- Whether they work by simply comparing new data points to known data points, or instead detect patterns in the training data and build a predictive model, much like scientists do `instance-based vs model-based learning`.
+    - **Instance-based learning** - the system learns the examples by heart, then generalizes to new cases by comparing them to the learned examples using a *similarity measure*. **Model-based learning** - build the model, then use it to make *predictions*.
 - **Supervised learning** - training data with labels (expected outputs).
     - Tasks: classification, regression (univariate / multivariate).
     - Class / sample / label / feature (predictors: age, brand, ...) / attribute